amitsaha/echorand.me/content/posts/kubernetes-notes.md

 ```

 Now, the reason we have the default pod security policy and the binding is that there *must* be a pod security policy
-that is defined in your cluster to allow a pod to be scheduled for running.
+that is defined in your cluster to allow a pod to be scheduled for running if you have the admission controller
+enabled.
+If there was no default policy, no pod would be "admitted" by the cluster.

 So, let's say we want to make things better.
 Instead of one default privileged policy, we want to define two policies: